Serene Water View

 What herbs should I start with for blending herbal teas?

-Some great beginner-friendly herbs include chamomile, lemon balm, mint, nettle, and tulsi.
-These herbs are generally gentle, tasty, and supportive for a range of needs—from calm to digestion.
+Some great beginner-friendly herbs include chamomile, lemon balm, peppermint, nettle, and tulsi.
+These herbs are generally gentle, tasty, and supportive for a range of needs — from calm to digestion.
 Start with just a few and explore how they taste alone or in simple combinations.

 How do I know which herbs are safe to mix?